MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **time_picker_origin** - Origin of the time picker for a save action.
 Includes values such as more options and fewer options.
 Helps us understand how the user navigated the flow to save the meeting and ensure that is functioning correctly

 - **title** - The auto-suggested title from app-defined values.
-This includes values such as “Call”, “Lunch”, and “Skype”.
+This includes values such as "Call", "Lunch", and "Skype".
 Helps us understand if the title auto-suggestion is configured correctly.

 - **txp** - The type of booking or reservation on the event, if any.
 This includes types like event reservation, flight reservation, car rental reservation, etc. Helps us understand if the booking/reservation cards are performing correctly.